Professional Historians Australia (formerly ACPHA) is the peak body for Professional Historians Associations (PHAs) in Australia.

 PHA encourages all our membership and affiliated organisations to support our LGBTIQ+ colleagues and to provide a safe and inclusive environment for them to continue their work.
 We wish to affirm our support of our LGBTIQ+ members, and advocate the maintenance of anti-discrimination legislation to protect all members of our community.

-Historia #21 September 2017 is now available online.
-This month's issue provides details of the PHA's AGM and annual face-to-face meeting in Adelaide.
-The Historian Profile in this issue is Dr Carmel Black from PHA Queensland.
-There is also the usual reporting on exhibitions, publications and Heritage related topics.
+Historia #22 December 2017 is now available online.
+This month's issue provides details of new publications, exhibitions and heritage work by Professional Historians around Australia.
+The Historian Profile in this issue is Dr Sue Graham-Taylor from PHA Western Australia.
+There is also an announcement relating to our soon to be released revamped website.

 The aims of Professional Historians Australia are: